DeronW/ruby-id-cipher/README.md

 ## Usage

-set a key: use it like Settings.id_cipher_key='something.like.this'
+set cipher slat in two ways:

+1. if use this in ruby on rails, add config in ``settings.yml``:

+        Settings.id_cipher_key = 'something.like.this'

+2. or set IdCipher::KEY direct

+        module IdCipher
+            KEY = 'something.like.this'
+        end

+notice: the key length must be over 16, should not longer than 256.

+#### code example

-IdCipher.encrypt(1) # puts 42491238512
+> IdCipher.encrypt(1) # puts 42491238512

-IdCipher.decrypt(42491238512) # puts 1
+>IdCipher.decrypt(42491238512) # puts 1

-the result about encrypt is depend on key
+**the result about encrypt is depend on key**

+IdCipher has two method, most of time, result of two method will be same. but **DO NOT** use them obscurely.

 ## Contributing